Banking Regulation 2025

 • any amount due on account of and deposit received outside India; and

-Each depositor in a bank is insured up to a maximum of INR0.5 million for both principal and interest amount as on the date of liquidation/cancellation of bank՚s licence or the date on which the scheme of amalgamation/merger/reconstruction comes into force.
+Each depositor in a bank is insured up to a maximum of INR0.5 million for both principal and interest amount as of the date of liquidation/cancellation of a bank՚s licence or the date on which the scheme of amalgamation/merger/reconstruction comes into force.
 The premium for the deposit insurance is borne entirely by the insured bank.

-Every bank needs to maintain, by way of a cash reserve, a sum equivalent to a certain percentage of the total of its Net Demand and Time Liabilities (NDTL) in India.
-The NDTL of a bank includes (i) liabilities towards the banking system net of assets with the banking system (as defined in the BRA and the RBI Act); and (ii) liabilities towards others in the form of demand and time deposits or borrowings or other miscellaneous items of liabilities.
-Currently, banks need to maintain a cash reserve ratio (CRR) of 4.50% of the bank’s total NDTL as on the last Friday of the second preceding fortnight.
-Every scheduled bank needs to maintain minimum CRR of not less than 90% of the required CRR on all days during the reporting fortnight, in such a manner that the average of CRR maintained daily shall not be less than the CRR prescribed by the RBI.
+Banks currently need to maintain a cash reserve ratio (CRR) of 4.50% of the bank’s total NDTL as of the last Friday of the second preceding fortnight.
+Every scheduled bank needs to maintain a minimum CRR of not less than 90% of the required CRR on all days during the reporting fortnight, in such a manner that the average CRR maintained daily will not be less than the CRR prescribed by the RBI.

 Regulatory Framework for Resolution of Insolvency of Banks